 Adults and children alike look forward to the fireworks on All Hallow’s Eve, when the night sky explodes with colour, but we sometimes forget that a lot of animals suffer terrible anxiety as a result of loud noise and flashing lights.
 Some animals are so traumatised that they still don’t want to go out the next morning.
-MaxiZoo have some tips to help reduce stress for your dog – here’s how to look after your dog this Halloween.
+Read on for some tips on how to look after dogs at Halloween.

 With a bit of preparation, pet owners can reduce this stress pretty well to a minimum.
-They can even take measures to ensure that nothing befalls the cat or dog on Halloween and that the animal doesn’t flee in panic.
+They can even take measures to ensure that nothing befalls cats or dogs at Halloween, and that the animal doesn’t flee in panic.

 This way the creature gains confidence and takes it on board that nothing happens despite all the detonations.